davidemelu/problem-solving-task/README.md

-# problem-solving-task
+# Python Simple Tasks
-This contains python codes that offer solutions
+This Repo contains some of my python works, but not all I will be uploading more